top of page

 What is PCOS/PCOD?

-PCOS (Polycystic Ovary Syndrome) or PCOD (Polycystic Ovary Disease) is a prevalent hormonal disorder predominantly affecting women in their reproductive years.
-The exact cause is multifaceted, involving genetic predisposition and hormonal imbalances.
-This condition is characterised by irregular menstrual cycles, stemming from disrupted ovulation, and often heightened levels of androgen hormones leading to visible signs such as acne, excessive hair growth, and occasionally male-pattern hair loss.
+Polycystic Ovary Syndrome (PCOS), also referred to as Polycystic Ovary Disease (PCOD), is a widespread hormonal disorder that primarily impacts women during their reproductive years.
+The causes of this condition are complex, involving genetic factors and hormonal imbalances.
+PCOS is characterized by irregular menstrual cycles due to disrupted ovulation, along with elevated androgen hormone levels, which can manifest as acne, excessive hair growth, and occasionally male-pattern hair loss.
 Enlarged ovaries containing multiple small follicles are a common symptom.
-Metabolic factors like insulin resistance contribute to weight gain and an augmented risk of developing type 2 diabetes.
-The diagnosis encompasses a comprehensive assessment of symptoms, medical history, hormone levels through blood tests, and ultrasound imaging to visualise the ovaries' appearance, thus ruling out alternative explanations.
+Additionally, metabolic issues such as insulin resistance can lead to weight gain and an increased risk of developing type 2 diabetes.
+To effectively address PCOD problems and solutions, it is crucial to consult a PCOD specialist doctor who can provide tailored treatment options.
+Diagnosis typically involves a comprehensive evaluation of symptoms, medical history, and hormone levels through blood tests and ultrasound imaging to assess the ovaries' appearance and exclude other conditions.
+For those seeking specialized care, finding a PCOS specialist is essential for managing this condition effectively.

 1.jpg